MatthewZaso/giphy-search/README.md

 # Matt Zaso - Giphy Search
 A simple, responsive giphy browser.
 On initial load this site will show all of the most recently trending gifs.
 Users can select a gif to see it's full-quality version and supplied title.
 Searching for a gif will return the matching set from the giphy servers.
+Scrolling to the bottom of the page will load additional gifs as well.

 ## Build System